NimaPeykarimeh/2D_Platformer/Assets/2D_Platformer_URP/README.md

 This package offers two straightforward methods for integrating the 2D Platformer Controller Script into your Unity project:

 1-Using the Prefab:

--We've provided a ready-to-use prefab for quick implementation.
+-I've provided a ready-to-use prefab for quick implementation.
 Simply drag and drop the prefab into your level scene.

 -Customize the controller's settings by adjusting the values in the inspector panel to suit your game's requirements.